• Fri. Apr 18th, 2025

 THE ROMAN ERA

-The Roman Empire annexed Cyprus and the island became a senatorial province in the 1st century BC.
-Arsinoe became an important administrative centre during this period and Arsinoe received an influx of Roman settlers.
-The Roman administration built new roads, an aqueduct, a new forum, a theatre, and public baths, transforming Arsinoe into a bustling urban centre.
-The economy of Arsinoe thrived at this time, as new trade networks expanding to other parts of the Roman Empire became available to the towns natural harbour.
-In the 4th century AD, the Roman Empire divided into a two parts and Cyprus became part of the Orthodox Eastern Roman Empire or Byzantine Empire.
+When the Roman Empire annexed the island in the 1st century BC, Cyprus became a senatorial province.
+Arsinoe was recognised as an important administrative centre and it received an influx of Roman settlers.
+Roman administration went on to build new roads and a series of new public buildings, transforming the settlement into a bustling urban centre.
+New trade networks expanding to other parts within the Roman Empire also became available to its natural harbour.
+This further boosted trade and ultimately its local economy.
+In the 4th century AD, the Roman Empire divided into a two distinct parts and Cyprus became part of the Orthodox Eastern Roman Empire or as it later became known, the Byzantine Empire.

 A Roman Artifact Recovered From The Ruins Of Arsinoe